 The result: Extended browse time and increased conversion rates.

 Sometimes the products a shopper views on their first visit don’t quite hit the spot.
 When users only have time for a quick browse they may not have seen it all, which is why product recommendations can work so well.

-Sending a selection of relevant gender/product specific alternatives and accessories is a great way of showcasing your products whilst also extending the user’s browsing time upon their second visit.
+Sending a selection of relevant gender/product specific alternatives and accessories is a great way of showcasing your products while also extending the user’s browsing time upon their second visit.

 This ensures shoppers can remain connected with useful content while they are considering a purchase.

 The result: Extended browse time, increased conversion rate and increased product promotions.